SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 forces_population1_X.dat for each row must be filled with the force (in Ry/Bohr) on the corresponding atom of the same configuration, pressure_population1_X.dat must be filled with the 3x3 symmetric stress tensor (in Ry/Bohr^3) of the X configuration, and energies_supercell_population1.dat is a one-column file that contains, for each row, the total energy (in Ry) on the supercell of each configuration (in order of ID).

-In the following code we will prepare the quantum-espresso pw.x input for each configuration.
+In the following code we will prepare the Quantum ESPRESSO pw.x input for each configuration.